maykinmedia/open-klant/docker/observability/README.md

 The `maykin_common.otel` module takes care of setting everything up, just make sure to set the environment variable `OTEL_SDK_DISABLED=false` in development (it's disabled by default).

 The collector ingests the metrics, and they are then scraped by Prometheus.
-They're also printend to stdout.
+They're also printed to stdout.

 ## Traces